aws/s2n-tls/scram/README.md

 ## SCRAM team

 SCRAM is designed and maintained by Shay Gueron, Colm MacCarthaigh, and Alex Weibel from the AWS Cryptography team.
+Shay Gueron is also a professor at the University of Haifa.